 On the page below, click on the “eye” button to see your API code and copy that code to put it in the correct box to activate this plugin.

 On the official Akismet page that you just created an account on, do explore your account and see what they have to offer on there after you get this plugin active on your blog of course.
-After you insert your API key and save changes, this plugin is now active on your blog and help combating the spam.
+After you insert your API key and save changes, this plugin is now active on your blog and help combat the spam.

 Up To Date Stats